Alexhuszagh/xcross/README.md

 FROM ahuszagh/cross:base

 # Copy our config files and build GCC.
-# This is done in sequential order, so a failure in any
+# This is done in a single step, so the docker image is much more
-# step can us to continue via incremental builds.
+# compact, to avoid storing any layers with intermediate files.
 COPY ct-ng/arm-unknown-linux-gnueabi.config /ct-ng/
-COPY ct-ng/adduser.sh /ct-ng/
-RUN /ct-ng/adduser.sh
-COPY ct-ng/install-deps.sh /ct-ng/
-RUN /ct-ng/install-deps.sh
-COPY ct-ng/build-ctng.sh /ct-ng/
-RUN /ct-ng/build-ctng.sh
-COPY ct-ng/cp-config.sh /ct-ng/
+COPY gcc.sh /ct-ng/
-RUN ARCH=arm-unknown-linux-gnueabi /ct-ng/cp-config.sh
+RUN ARCH=arm-unknown-linux-gnueabi /ct-ng/gcc.sh
-COPY ct-ng/build-cross.sh /ct-ng/
-RUN /ct-ng/build-cross.sh
-COPY ct-ng/clean.sh /ct-ng/
-RUN /ct-ng/clean.sh

 # Remove GCC build scripts and config.
 RUN rm -rf /ct-ng/